singhrahulbrijesh/UAB-Project/README.md

 # UAB-Project

 Setting Up and Running the UAB Chat Bot
-Prerequisites

-Ensure you have Node.js and npm (comes bundled with Node.js) installed on your machine.
+Prerequisites:- Ensure you have Node.js and npm (comes bundled with Node.js) installed on your machine.

 Step-by-Step Guide

-Cloning the Repository:

-If you have the project in a git repository, you can clone it using:
+Cloning the Repository: If you have the project in a git repository, you can clone it using:

-bash

-Copy code

 git clone https://github.com/singhrahulbrijesh/UAB-Project.git

-Otherwise, if you've provided the files as a ZIP, ensure the new user has unzipped the project into a local directory.

 Navigating to Project Directory:

-Open your terminal or command prompt and navigate to the project directory:
+ -> Open your terminal or command prompt and navigate to the project directory:

-bash

-Copy code

-cd path-to-your-project-directory
+        -> cd path-to-your-project-directory

 Installing Dependencies:

 Before running the server, you need to install the required dependencies.
 This project appears to use Express, CORS, and File System (fs) modules, among others.
 To install them, run:

-Copy code

-npm install
+-> npm install

 Starting the Server: Once all the dependencies are installed, you can start the server by running:

-Copy code

-node index.js
+ -> node index.js or npm start

-You should see a message in the console indicating the server is running, something like:

-Server is running on port 3000
+You should see a message in the console indicating the server is running, something like:  Server is running on port 3000

 Accessing the Chat Bot in a Browser:
 -> Open your favorite web browser and navigate to: